 To have a traditional white elephant gift swap, you just bring in something from home.
 It’s the ultimate in regifting.
 You can choose something practical, like a kitchen tool you bought but never used.
 It could be something most people would enjoy, like a gift card.
 Or you can make it hilarious, like a goofy selfie that you put in a frame you had on hand.

 These days, people sometimes choose to buy new things for a White Elephant exchange instead.
 You can set a budget if you’d like to keep it more even.
-You can keep it under $10 and still have plenty of awesome gifts to choose from (like these!).
+Check out this list of cool things under 10 dollars!
+See?
+You don’t have to have a super high budget.

 The Rules for White Elephant